Gears let you tackle the steepest climbs and efficiently roll on the flat, find out how they work in this article.

 When gears are well set-up and maintained they are said to be indexed and should shift crisply from one sprocket or chainring to the other without any noise, skipping or delay.
 Indexing gears is a relatively simple job that you should take the time to learn to do.

 Electronic gears use tiny electric motors to shift the derailleurs.
 This totally eliminates problems such as poor shifting due to cable stretch and gives lightening quick and crisp shifts and automatic trimming of the front mech.
-Electric groupsets are expensive, you do have to remember to charge them and only generally found on top-end bikes.
-However manufacturers are producing second tier electronic groupsets and they will undoubtedly become more affordable.
+Electric groupsets are still relatively expensive but manufacturers are now producing 2nd and 3rd tier products, making then more affordable.